Easy Homemade Recipes

 • Filling - use blueberry, apple or strawberry filling for a twist

-• Cream Cheese - eliminate the cream cheese or substitute ricotta for a different texture
+• Cream Cheese - eliminate the cream cheese or substitute ricotta for a different texture, you can even use mascarpone

 • Nutella - fill with hazelnut spread for a sweet delight